cncf/tag-security/assessments/guide/security-reviewer.md

 The lead reviewer serves as the primary security assessment facilitator, often coordinating responses between the project and reviewers, ensuring communications are performed in a timely fashion as described in the [guide](./).
-The lead reviewer also responsible for coordinating and recruiting additional reviewers as appropriate, reviewing and deliberating conflict of interest statements, and managing the documentation updates (self-assessment and final final assessment) to the project's assessment folder.
+The lead reviewer also responsible for coordinating and recruiting additional reviewers as appropriate, and managing the documentation updates (self-assessment and final assessment) to the project's assessment folder.

 The lead reviewer is further tasked with performing the clarifying questions phase of the